AmirRezaM75/skullking/README.md

 When a Mermaid, Pirate, Skull King, Kraken, or White Whale leads a trick, there is no suit to follow for that trick.
 Each other player may play any card they choose.

+# Scoring

+## Bidding One or More

+When you win the exact number of tricks that you bid, you are awarded 20 points for each trick taken.
+Capture more or fewer tricks than you bid, and you’ll lose 10 points for every trick you were off.
+You don’t earn points for any tricks captured that round.

+## Bidding Zero

+Bid zero and get your bid correct and your potential score is 10 points times the number of cards dealt that round.
+However, if you bid zero and then take 1 or more tricks, you’ll lose 10 points per card dealt that round instead.

+## Bonus Points

+### The Number Fourteen Cards

+- **10 points** for each standard suit (yellow, purple, or green) 14 card you have at the end of the round.
+- **20 points** for possessing the black (Jolly Roger) 14 card at the end of the round.

+> Every 14 you have at the end of the round earns you a bonus, whether played by you or an opponent.

+### Character Cards

+Capturing (taking) character cards will earn a bonus:

+- 20 points for each Mermaid taken by a Pirate.
+- 30 points for each Pirate taken by the Skull King.
+- 40 points for taking the Skull King with a Mermaid.